AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Express_Web_Framework/Node_Development_Environment/README.md

 Now that you know what [Express](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Express_Web_Framework/Express_Node_Intro#introducing-express) is for, we'll show you how to set up and test a Node/Express development environment on Windows, or Linux (Ubuntu), or macOS.
 For any of those operating systems, this article provides what you need to start developing Express apps.

-## Express developmemnt environment overview
+## Express development environment overview

 *Node* and *Express* make it very easy to set up your computer in order to start developing web applications.
 This section provides an overview of what tools are needed, explains some of the simplest methods for installing Node (and Express) on Ubuntu, macOS, and Windows, and shows how you can test your installation.